awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/reports-and-data-feed.md

  If you participate in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md), we share certain entity\-level information about your customers\.
 This information enables you to match specific sales to customers so that you can compensate your staff\.
 You can also configure your account in AWS Marketplace Management Portal to receive the data feed\.
 The data feed provides additional details about your customers\.

  If you participate in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md), you also have access to the AWS Marketplace sales compensation report\.
 This report lists customer information so that you can match sales of your product to the salesperson responsible for the sale\.
-The following is some of the data included in the report:
+You can use this information only to help compensate your field sales team\.
+Here is some of the data included in the report:
 +  The customer's email domain
 +  The customer's account ID
 +  The customer's location

 **Important**
- You can use this information only to help compensate your field sales team\.
+By participating in the enhanced data sharing program, you agree to use enhanced data sharing program data according to the terms outlined in[Use of the Data](enhanced-data-sharing-program.md#use-of-the-data)\.

 ## List of Reports<a name="report-list"></a>